Create a data type

 It defines two things that need to be exported :

-• A type (e.g. ISIN that specifies the data type with a TypeScript type)
+ISINthat specifies the data type with a TypeScript type) - A class (e.g.

 libmodulor provides base data types that you can extend.